PruvoNet/squiss-ts/README.md

 The "Id" supplied in the response will be the index of the message in the original messages array, in string form.
 Arguments:
 - **messages**.
 The array of messages to push to the queue.
 The messages should be either strings, or Objects that Squiss can pass to JSON.stringify.
 - **delay** _optional_.
 The amount of time, in seconds, to wait before making the messages available in the queue.
 If not specified, the queue's configured value will be used.
 - **attributes** _optional_.
-An optional attributes mapping to associate with each message.
+An optional array or single object of attributes mapping to associate with each message (will be converted to SQS format automatically).
 For more information, see [the official AWS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#sendMessage-property).

 ### squiss.start()
 Starts polling SQS for new messages.
 Each new message is handed off in the `message` event.